Scientific name: Ematurga atomaria

 - UK BAP: Not listed

-Heather, Bell Heather, Cross-leaved Heath, as well as on clovers, trefoils and vetches.
+Heather (Calluna vulgaris), Bell Heather (Erica cinerea), Cross-leaved Heath (Erica tetralix), as well as on clovers, trefoils and vetches.

 - Countries – England, Wales, Scotland, Ireland

 - Widely distributed over mainland Britain, the Hebrides, Orkney, Isle of Man and Ireland.
 Also found on Jersey.